Breathing (Lifehouse song)

 "Breathing" is a song by American alternative rock band Lifehouse.
-It is the third single released from their debut studio album No Name Face (2000).
+It was released as the third single released from their debut studio album, No Name Face (2000), on September 11, 2001.

 Background, release and composition

 The song was written by Lifehouse lead singer Jason Wade and produced by American record producer Ron Aniello.
 When asked about his expectations of writings songs in an interview with Billboard, Wade said, "My ultimate goal in writing songs is to connect with people.
 In the lyrics, you don't tell the whole picture: You give a road to start on that people can relate to.
 We're honest, nice guys and I hope that comes across in everything we do."
 The song was released on March 19, 2002, by DreamWorks Records.

 "Breathing" was described as a pop rock song that contains adult alternative.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is set in common time with a slow tempo of 76 beats per minute.
 It is composed in the key of D minor with Wade's vocal range spanning from the low-note of A_{3} to the high-note of E_{5}.
 The song has a basic chord progression of Am–G_{2}–F_{2}–G_{2}.
-Dave Urbanski of Today's Christian Music questioned whether the lyrics "I’m trying to identify the voices in my head / God, which one’s you..." were about God or a girl, but applauded their "skillful musicianship" and "poetic insight".
+Dave Urbanski of Today's Christian Music questioned whether the lyrics "I'm trying to identify the voices in my head / God, which one's you..." were about God or a girl, but applauded their "skillful musicianship" and "poetic insight".
 John DiBiase of Jesus Freak Hideout said that the song has catchy rock, but noted how it "tends to find itself getting a little monotonous at times."